 Song Tree Concert

-On April 15 – you may know – a Song Tree concert was presented by the Social Justice Ministry of the Live Oak Unitarian Universalist Congregation.
-The show featured the stomping, sparkling folk music ensemble The Honeysuckle Possums.
+This Song Tree concert is sponsored by the Social Justice Ministry of the Live Oak Unitarian Universalist Congregation.

 If you would like to be added to the e-mail list for these events, sign up below, and we’ll let you know the next time we get together for music and camaraderie.